AaruranLog/rl-trading/README.md

 [See details on installing the fastText python package here](https://github.com/facebookresearch/fastText#building-fasttext-for-python).

 You will also need to download the Common Crawl word vectors.
 [See here for how that can be done](https://fasttext.cc/docs/en/crawl-vectors.html).
+Store the unzipped file in your fastText repository.